Martini (automobile company): Inter-war era

 The Martini Six, while of a mainstream design, maintained Martini's high quality and workmanship standards and was an accordingly expensive car.
 Only a few hundred were built from 1927 until 1930, with the lion's share being sold at home in Switzerland.
 The FU and the FUG engine shared a 120 mm, with a 74 mm or an 84 mm bore for the smaller and larger engine, respectively.
 Power outputs were 55 and 90 PS at 3000 and 3200 rpm.
 The larger version proved considerably more popular and a series of revisions beginning in 1929 was mainly applied to the 4.4-litre version.
 The updated versions were sold as the Martini FUS and FN (and the smaller-engined FUN) with various improvements.
 Already in 1929 the updated FUS gained a four-speed gearbox, all-wheel brakes, and twin Zenith carburettors.
 In 1931 the FUN and FN versions were discontinued, but next year's NF model was a modernized version of the earlier FN.

 During the Great Depression it quickly became clear to Martini that their existing six-cylinder cars were too expensive for the times.
 Accordingly, Martini signed a contract with Wanderer in 1930 to license build their recently updated Wanderer W11 six-cylinder car, a lighter, smaller, and cheaper proposition.
 This was badged Martini KM but it did not sell as well as hoped, likely the result of being a rather heavy car with low peak power and a weak chassis.
 The KM differed from the W11 only in minor details such as a marginally longer wheelbase and larger tread, altered gearing, and by using Scintilla lights and magneto rather than Bosch ones.
 The KM was likely intended only as a stopgap vehicle, as Walther Steiger had charged his old friend and engineer Paul Henze to develop an all-new front-wheel-drive car.
 This design, however, barely even reached the drawing boards as a result of the financial state of Martini - and that of the world.

 The larger FUS was built alongside the KM until the smaller car was discontinued in 1932.
 This was also when the updated 4.4-liter NF was presented.
 Derived from the FU it offered many technological advances such as a worm drive rear axle, a fully synchronized gearbox, hydraulic shock absorbers and hydraulic four-wheel brakes, as well as modern styling thanks to a low-slung chassis.
 This, however, was not enough to save the company.
 The 95 PS NF soldiered on until 1934 before just fading away, Martini with it.

 Post-automobile history

 The Martini company also manufactured bookbinding machinery.
-They were purchased by Hans Müller and the company was renamed Müller Martini.
+They were purchased by Hans Müller and the company was renamed to Müller Martini.
 The original factory is still in use today, and has a 1917 Martini car on display in the lobby of their Bookbinding Academy.